strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

 4. Check your invoice which informs you of what should be paid now and the following month.
 Optionally, you can enter a *Discount code* if you have one.

-5. Click on the **Create project** button to finalize the creation of your new Strapi Cloud project.
+5. Click on the **Create project** button to finalize the deployment of your new Strapi Cloud project.
 An initial deployment will automatically be triggered and you will be redirected to the *Projects* page.

 :::caution
 Create your Admin user after the initial deployment is complete.
 Do not share your application URL with anyone until you have created your Admin user.
 :::

+## ⏩ What to do next?

+Now that you have deployed your project via the Cloud dashboard, we encourage you to explore the following ideas to have an even more complete Strapi Cloud experience:

+- If you chose the free trial during your first project deployment, make sure to fill in your [billing information](/cloud/account/account-billing) afterward to prevent your project from being suspended at the end of the trial period.
+- Invite other users to [collaborate on your project](/cloud/projects/collaboration).
+- Check out the [deployments management documentation](/cloud/projects/deploys) to learn how to trigger new deployments for your project.